UoNRobotX/image-processing/README.md

     * `python3 findBuoys.py samples trainingDataCoarse.txt filterData.txt -c`

 ## Working with the whole network.
-* Create and train the network, for 100 steps.
+* Train the network, for 100 steps.
-    * `python3 findBuoys.py train trainingData.txt filterData.txt -n -s 100`
+    * `python3 findBuoys.py train trainingData.txt filterData.txt -s 100`
 * Test the network.
     * `python3 findBuoys.py test testingData.txt filterData.txt`
 * View the results of running the network on an image.
 After running, a representation of the results is saved in outputFindBuoys.jpg.